Graduates: Applying for Financial Aid

 You must complete the FAFSA (Free Application for Federal Student Aid) annually when

-2016.
-This year the income information will be based on 2015 (called prior prior year or
+2022/23 FAFSA income information is based on 2020 (called prior prior year or PPY).
+Complete this

 The school code for UD is 003651.